-- Four members of faculty, one of whom will be designated as the Chair of the Committee and one of whom will be an alternate - Three students, one of whom will be an alternate - The Registrar as resource (non voting)
+- Six members of faculty, one of whom will be designated as the Chair of the Committee and three of whom will be alternates - Four students, two of whom will be alternates - The Registrar as resource (non voting)

 Faculty and students who have a conflict of interest, such as having been involved previously with the case under consideration, will withdraw from the Committee.
 In the event that the Registrar is involved in the case, an alternate Dean will serve as the resource member on the Committee.